Wilmer Flores Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves' 3.81 team ERA ranks fourth across all league pitching staffs.
+- The Braves' 3.82 team ERA ranks third among all league pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (126 total, one per game).
+- The Braves give up the third-fewest home runs in baseball (132 total, one per game).

-- Fried (4-1) takes the mound for the Braves in his ninth start of the season.
-He's put together a 2.57 ERA in 42 2/3 innings pitched, with 39 strikeouts.

-- In his last appearance on Monday against the New York Yankees, the left-hander tossed six innings, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.